arco-design/arco-design/site/docs/material/advanced.command.en-US.md

 # All Commands

-Get a quick overview of all available commands contained in @arco-design/arco-cli and @arco-design/arco-scripts.
+Get a quick overview of all available commands contained in arco-cli and arco-scripts.
 `````

 *Auto translate by google.*

-Arco provides the two commands `arco` and `arco-scripts` through `@arco-design/arco-cli` and `@arco-design/arco-scripts`.
+Arco provides the two commands `arco` and `arco-scripts` through `arco-cli` and `arco-scripts`.
 Before use, please install the following two NPM packages:

 ```
-npm install @arco-design/arco-cli -g
+npm install arco-cli -g

-npm install @arco-design/arco-scripts -g
+npm install arco-scripts -g
 ```

 You can execute `arco --help` and `arco-scripts --help` to quickly see the command usage: